Running a food business - what you need to know

 Inspection fees may be waived for some charitable or sporting organisations.
-Those that do apply are listed in our fee schedule.

 While there is no qualification required to operate a food business, you are reminded that as food handler you have a legal obligation to have enough food safety skills and knowledge to be able to serve safe and suitable food.
 Adelaide Hills Council is proud to be offering (in conjunction with TAFE SA) accredited food safety short courses at local venues.
 For details of dates and locations of these courses please call us on 8408 0400.

 Food safety fact sheets: